espimyte/eyecrypt/README.md

 For more advanced options, the `Show non-ECB` checkbox will allow you to select from non-ECB encryption algorithms.

 > [!NOTE]
-> It is reccomended to use smaller, high contrast images if you wish to see more discernable results.
-Photos, large images, and/or images with a lot of noise tend to produce more obfuscated results...though there are exceptions!
+> The effect is most prominent in images with large areas of uniform color.

 ### CLI
 <img src="https://github.com/espimyte/eyecrypt/blob/main/assets/eyecrypt-cli-icon.png?raw=true" style="width: 50px; image-rendering: pixelated"></img>